Key Facts About Mesothelioma & Veterans

 Special Monthly Compensation

 Disabled veterans who rely on another person qualify for special monthly compensation.
-Payments often range from $4,600 to more than $6,120 a month.
-This benefit is also available to spouses and parents of veterans.
+Payments often range from $4,651 to more than $6,382 a month.
+This benefit is also available to veterans’ spouses and parents.

-Rates for special monthly compensation depend on several factors, including number of dependents.
+Rates for special monthly compensation depend on several factors.
+One example is the number of dependents.

 Dependency and Indemnity Compensation

-Spouses of deceased veterans should file a claim to receive this benefit.
+Under certain circumstances, an extra monthly payment is available.
+Spouses of deceased veterans must file a claim to receive this benefit.

 VA Burial Benefits

 The VA burial allowance for a death connected to military service is $2,000.
-A person seeking this benefit must provide proof they paid for a veteran’s burial or funeral.
-They also must show the veteran died of a service-connected disability.
+A person seeking this benefit must prove they paid for a veteran’s burial or funeral.
+They also must show that the veteran died of a service-connected disability.
 Such disabilities include mesothelioma linked to military asbestos exposure.
+It’s vital to know the requirements for filing a claim.

-• Discharge Status: Discharged from active military service under conditions other than dishonorable.
+• Discharge Status: Discharges from active military service under conditions other than dishonorable.

 • Exposure Summary: Includes history of military job ratings, locations, etc.

-• Medical Documentation: A doctor must provide medical records showing asbestos exposure caused mesothelioma.
+• Medical Documentation: A doctor must provide medical records showing that asbestos exposure caused mesothelioma.

 • Asbestosis